 Mali Social Art for Behavioural Change (SABC): Promoting WASH in Mali

 Hard to Reach The vulnerable communities who reside in the rural districts of Kati and Bla who lack access to proper toilets and clean.
 Key Takeaways According to respondents, the project’s main objective — increasing access to water and sanitation resources for community members of Kati and Bla — was achieved.
-Key lessons include: Acknowledgements […]
+Key lessons include: Acknowledgments […]

 -